rundeck/rundeck/docs/en/02-basics/02-chapter1.md

     [alexh@strongbad dispatch][INFO] 10:34  up 2 days, 18:51, 2 users, load averages: 0.55 0.80 0.75
     [examples@ubuntu dispatch][INFO]  10:35:01 up 2 days, 18:40,  2 users,  load average: 0.00, 0.01, 0.00

-Notice, the <code>dispatch</code> command prepends the message output with a header that helps understand from where the output originates.
-The header format includes the login and node where the <code>dispatch</code> execution occurred.
+Notice, the `dispatch` command prepends the message output with a header that helps understand from where the output originates.
+The header format includes the login and node where the `dispatch` execution occurred.

-Execute the Unix <code>whomi</code> command to see what user ID is used by that Node to run dispatched commands:
+Execute the Unix `whomi` command to see what user ID is used by that Node to run dispatched commands:

     $ dispatch -I os-family=unix -- whoami